kinjalmacwan97/lieferando-checkout-conversion-analysis/README.md

 ## 🎯 Goal

-**Improve checkout conversion:** the share of users who complete an order after starting checkout.
+**Improve checkout conversion:** the share of people who actually complete an order once they've started checkout.

 > More completed orders → more transactions → more revenue.